Emergency School Closure and Alert Information

 Frequently Asked Questions:

-Would the district ever use more than 3 E-Learning Days?
 Yes.
 While the plan is to use Snow Days after 3 E-Learning Days, there may be situations where more E-Learning Days are suitable.
 Illinois State Law allows up to 5 E-Learning Days to be used for school closings.

-Would the district ever use Snow Days instead of E-Learning Days during the first 3 days of closure?
 Yes.
 If circumstances make it difficult to prepare for E-Learning (e.g., unexpected closures, insufficient time for staff to plan, or to communicate with families), a Snow Day will be called.

 We appreciate your understanding as we prioritize both safety and continuity of learning during these closures.